LeonardoBonacci/train-of-thought/README.md

 				                      		meters INT>)
         WITH (KAFKA_TOPIC='I_HAVE_ARRIVED', VALUE_FORMAT='JSON');

-CREATE STREAM i_am_home AS 	SELECT ID, time as "moment", mystringtoint(nearby->id) as "station"
+CREATE STREAM i_am_home AS 	SELECT id, time as moment, mystringtoint(nearby->id) as station
 						 	FROM i_have_arrived_src
 						 	WHERE nearby IS NOT NULL
-						 	PARTITION BY ID;
+						 	PARTITION BY id;

-CREATE STREAM on_route AS SELECT fields->route AS ROUTE, mystringtoint(nearby->id) AS "station"
+CREATE STREAM on_route AS SELECT fields->route AS route, mystringtoint(nearby->id) AS station
 							FROM i_have_arrived_src
 						 	WHERE nearby IS NOT NULL
-						 	PARTITION BY ROUTE;
+						 	PARTITION BY route;

 * If all services are running and your laptop can handle a bit more, launch two sink container to check out the load balancing
 * docker-compose stop sink